HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   height=441
 )}}

-**Security and type-related properties** have also gained traction.
-The `og:image:secure_url` property, which ensures image URLs are served over **secure HTTPS connections**, has increased to **9.41% on mobile** and **9.56% on desktop**.
-Similarly, `og:image:type`, which specifies the MIME type of the image, has grown to **11.26% on mobile** and **11.17% on desktop**.
+Security and type-related properties have also gained traction.
+The `og:image:secure_url` property, which ensures image URLs are served over secure HTTPS connections, has increased to 9.41% on mobile and 9.56% on desktop.
+Similarly, `og:image:type`, which specifies the MIME type of the image, has grown to 11.26% on mobile and 11.17% on desktop.
 These properties help ensure consistent and secure media delivery across devices and platforms.

 ## Twitter

-Despite the platform's transition to **new ownership** and its rebranding as **X**, Twitter’s meta tags remain a vital part of the **structured data landscape**, particularly in the realm of **social media optimization**.
+Despite the platform's transition to new ownership and its rebranding as X, Twitter’s meta tags remain a vital part of the structured data landscape, particularly in the realm of social media optimization.
 The `twitter:card` tag continues to dominate, showing significant growth across mobile and desktop pages, as it plays a key role in defining how content is displayed when shared on the platform.

 {{ figure_markup(
   image="twitter-meta-tag-usage-by-year.png",